jyotiyadav2508/pizza-hub/README.md

 ### Third Party Libraries

- - tabulate - I used this library to output lists and dictionaries in a table format enhancing user experience and overall readability.
+ - tabulate - I used this library to output lists in a table format enhancing user experience and overall readability.
  - termcolor - I used this library to give colour to user feedback and instructions.
  - pyfiglet - I used this library to generate the text art messages.
  - gspread - I used this library to add, remove and manipulate data within my Google Sheets worksheets and to interact with Google APIs